sebihiy/ansible/README.md

-# Automate WordPress Deployments in Multiple Linux Servers - Centos 7
+## Automate WordPress Deployments in Multiple Linux Centos 7

 ### 1./ How to Install and Configure ‘Ansible’ :
 Ansible is an open source, powerful automation software for configuring, managing and deploying software applications on the nodes without any downtime just by using SSH.